lencarroll/Random-Number-Generator/README.md

 If you don't have a microphone, this won't work.
 If your recordings have only one tone, that is, the average frequency equals the individual frequencies, an error message will be produced and this won't work.

-In the future I hope to add more complexity, because as for now the values are typically quite low using my microphone.
+In the future I hope to add more complexity, because as for now the values are typically biased to take on a low value (below 0.1) with my microphone.

 The advantage of this script is that it is very difficult to reproduce recordings, with background noise, microphone artefacts, etc. all playing a role.